ba-st/Hyperspace/docs/IETF.md

 ## ZnLink

-I represent a Link Header.
+A `ZnLink` instance represents a Link Header.
 The Link entity-header field provides a means for serializing one or more links in HTTP headers.